EDCD/EDDI/VoiceAttack.md

 Triggered when your ratings are reported.
 To run a command when this event occurs you should create the command with the name ((EDDI commander ratings))

-Variables set with this events are as follows:
+Variables set with this event are as follows:

 ### Commander started
 Triggered when you start a new game.
 To run a command when this event occurs you should create the command with the name ((EDDI commander started))

-Variables set with this events are as follows:
+Variables set with this event are as follows:

   * {TXT:EDDI commander started name} The name of the new commander
   * {TXT:EDDI commander started package} The starting package of the new commander